 The “call to action” is also a traditional standard in advertising.
 Tell potential customers what to do and how to do it; or in the online world, show them where to click and what info to provide.
 We often use a commanding tone to influence compliance, like “Call now!”

 So, here’s where ethics get a little trickier.
 Let’s say you are raising funds to save the whales.
-You have a great design with blues and greens depicting nature, the oceans, and cute little baby whales.
+You have a great website design with blues and greens depicting nature, the oceans, and cute little baby whales.
 You make your pitch, and below have a bright red button that says “Donate Now.”
 All fair, so far.
 But, when you try to leave the page by any means other than clicking on Donate Now, a screen pops up that says, “Do you really want all these baby whales to die?
 They are relying on your donation to save them,” with two buttons below – “Yes, I want to save the whales!” and “No, let the whales die.”

 That is an extreme example of a tactic known as “confirm-shaming” that tries to guilt you into doing something that you wouldn’t otherwise do.
 It is also used to convince you that you really should do something now, rather than think about it any longer.
 Some examples include things like “Are you sure you don’t want to order now?”
 With the choice of clicking “Yes, I want to get 30% off.”
 Or “No, I’m happy to pay full price tomorrow.”